DigitalPublishingToolkit/TOD18-Geoblocking/md/02LobatoIntroduction.md

 was used primarily as a business networking tool until the early 2000s when it morphed into a personal computing product.
-Since then hundreds of small VPN companies have appeared and disappeared (by our count, there are at least 140 currently operating).
+Since then hundreds of small VPN companies have appeared and disappeared (by our count, there are at least 140 VPN brands in the market).
 In addition to these international VPNs, there are also “local” VPNs running in some countries, notably Iran, which have Persian-language interfaces and local payment systems.
 There is much scepticism as to the bona fides of